 We Can Help

 At Powers Taylor, we are fight for those without a voice.
 When nursing homes break the trust you put in them, we are here to fight for you and your loved one.
 If you’re in this heartbreaking situation, don’t hesitate.
 Pick up the phone and call us immediately.
-Our experienced team is waiting to help.
+Our experienced and compassionate team is waiting to help.